 - UP State Information Commission: https://upsic.up.gov.in/

-When sending your email to Shri Arvind Mohan or the NIC helpdesk, copy-paste this technical description to ensure they understand the exact coding error:
+When you send your email to Shri Arvind Mohan or the NIC helpdesk, please include this technical description to ensure they understand the exact coding error:

 Error Reported: Warning: Undefined array key “type” in /data/htdocs/citizen/login/ui.index.php on line 53